What Is Bruxism (Teeth Grinding) in Kingwood, TX?

 Are Night Guards Covered by Insurance?

-To find out if your dental insurance covers night guard appliances for bruxism treatment, we will contact your insurance provider to review your benefits.
+To find out if your dental insurance covers night guard appliances for teeth grinding treatment, we will contact your insurance provider to review your benefits.
 If you are not using insurance or still have out-of-pocket expenses, we can strategize and find a payment solution with you that fits within your budget.
 Made Ya Smile Dental accepts several convenient payment methods and partners with CareCredit® to offer low-interest financing plans.
+If you're looking for treatment for teeth grinding in Kingwood, TX, contact our office.

 Protect Your Smile Against Teeth Grinding

 Since bruxism is more than just an annoying nighttime habit, protecting your teeth from the damage is very important.
 We can make you a custom-fit mouth guard to help you sleep more soundly, prevent the damage of grinding your teeth, and give you a night's sleep worth smiling about in the morning.
-Call our professional dental team in Kingwood, TX at Made Ya Smile Dental to learn more about treating your bruxism today.
+Call our professional dental team at Made Ya Smile Dental to learn more about treating your teeth grinding in Kingwood, TX today.